(Note: This article was written in 2015 when I lived in the United States. I live in France once again. It’s been updated.)

 9. Le Verre Duralex

-Born in the 1940s and manufactured in France, the Duralex glass collection has conquered the world.
-It boasts a classic, but streamlined design, and is almost unbreakable.
-The Paris Musée des Arts Décoratifs once honored it in a special exhibit.
+Born in the 1940s and manufactured in France, the Duralex glass collection (still a favorite in French school cafeterias) has conquered the world.
+It boasts a classic yet streamlined design, and is almost unbreakable.
 I drink juice every morning in the Picardie model.
 I love that James Bond enjoys an occasional drink in the same glass!

 I hope you enjoyed this colorful and good-spirited tour of the French kitchen.
-To paraphrase a favorite French comic book series, “The year is 2015.
+To paraphrase a favorite French comic book series, Asterix and Obelix, “The year is 2015.
 The world has been taken over by globalization.
-Well, not entirely… One small country filled by some indomitable Gallic brands still holds out against the invaders and fights to preserve the traditions of the French kitchen.”
-Vive la France!
+Well, not entirely… One small country filled by indomitable Gallic brands still holds out against the invaders and fights to preserve the traditions of the French kitchen.”